DhruvDh/mergesort-egui/src/mergesort-instructions.md

    Better:
    Student: "Smaller lists are easier."
-   Tutor: "Can you show me exactly how much easier with [8,7,6,5]?"
+   Tutor: "Show me exactly how much easier this becomes with [8,7,6,5]."
    Student: "Without splitting we need 6+5+4+3 steps... with splitting just 1+1 for each half!"
    MILESTONE[splitting_insight]
    [Verifies understanding before marking milestone]